lroe/Malayalam-Dataset-Collection-Platform/README.md

 # Malayalam-Dataset-Collection-Platform [Work IN Progress]

-This platform enables users to translate English text into Monglish, contributing to the collection of high-quality Malayalam datasets.
+This platform enables users to translate English text into Monglish, contributing to the collection of high-quality Malayalam datasets so as to train better language models in malayalam language.

+The data collected would be shared publicly.

 Key features: